Mighty Milky Way: Reception and legacy

 This game is the only one in the Mighty series that is extremely rare due to its sole availability on the Nintendo DS and 3DS, respectively.
-Because of the eShop’s closure on March 27, 2023, it will be classified as a lost game.
-However, it is only saved by owned users that have purchased it prior to March 2023, and WayForward itself.
+Because of the eShop's closure on March 27, 2023, it is no longer available for purchase.
+It is only saved by users that have purchased it prior to March 2023 and by WayForward itself who has no plans to release it.